387th Air Expeditionary Group

-Formation of Airmen deployed to the 387th Air Expeditionary Group lead the 386th Air Expeditionary Wing as they render a salute during a Memorial Day ceremony 26 May 2008 at an air base in the Persian Gulf Region.
-During the ceremony, a 21-gun salute was conducted along with a laying of a wreath to honor the men and women who have died in military service.
+Airmen deployed to the 387th Air Expeditionary Group render a salute during a Memorial Day ceremony (Note: During the ceremony at an air base in the Persian Gulf Region, a 21-gun salute was conducted along with a laying of a wreath to honor the men and women who have died in military service.)

 Airmen from the 387th Air Expeditionary Group greet Vice President-elect Joe Biden as he boards an aircraft headed to Iraq 12 January 2008.
-Vice President-elect Biden is headed into Iraq as part of his trip to the region.

-The 387th Air Expeditionary Group (387 AEG) is a provisional United States Air Force direct reporting unit at Ali Al Salem Air Base, Kuwait under United States Air Forces Central Command (USAFCENT).
-As a provisional unit, it may be activated or inactivated at any time.
-In 2016, the groups mission was to provide support for base operations, coordination with host nation partners, and administration of the Joint Expeditionary Tasked individual augmentees in the United States Central Command (USCENTCOM) area of responsibility.
+The 387th Air Expeditionary Group is a United States Air Force unit assigned to Abdullah Al-Mubarak Air Base (Cargo City) in Kuwait.
+Since 2022, it has been a direct reporting unit to United States Air Forces Central Command.
+It was previously under the 386th Air Expeditionary Wing at Ali Al Salem Air Base, Kuwait.
+As a provisional unit assigned to Air Combat Command (ACC), it may be activated or inactivated by ACC at any time.
+In 2016, the group's mission was to provide support for base operations, coordination with host-nation partners, and administration of the joint-expeditionary-tasked individual augmentees in the United States Central Command area of responsibility.

-During World War II, the group's predecessor unit, the 387th Bombardment Group (Medium) was a Martin B-26 Marauder bombardment group assigned to the Eighth and later Ninth Air Force in Western Europe.
+During World War II, the group's predecessor unit, the 387th Bombardment Group, was a Martin B-26 Marauder bombardment group assigned to the Eighth and later Ninth Air Force in Western Europe.

-Overview
+Expeditionary operations

-Active in 2003 as an Fairchild Republic A-10 Thunderbolt II unit as part of Operation Iraqi Freedom, it was inactivated after the active conflict ended.
-It is now an active tenant organization of the 386th Air Expeditionary Wing, stationed at both Abdullah Al-Mubarak Air Base, Kuwait and Ali Al Salem Air Base, Kuwait associated with Air Mobility Command.
+The unit was activated in 2003 as a Fairchild Republic A-10 Thunderbolt II participating in Operation Iraqi Freedom, and was inactivated after the active conflict ended.
+It is currently an active tenant organization of the 386th Air Expeditionary Wing, stationed at both Abdullah Al-Mubarak Air Base, Kuwait, and Ali Al Salem Air Base, Kuwait, under Air Mobility Command.

-387 AEG provides base operating support-integration for Coalition forces and civilian contractors at the United States Air Force busiest Aerial Port of Debarkation in the world.
-The Airmen of the 387th provide security, anti-terrorism and force protection, civil engineering, emergency management, personnel support, line-haul convoy operations, vehicle maintenance/fleet management, and base supply in support at the primary intra-theater airlift hub for all Joint and Coalition operations going into and out of Iraq and Afghanistan.
+The 387 AEG provides base operating support integration functions for Coalition forces and civilian contractors at one of the busiest United States Air Force Aerial Port of Debarkation worldwide.
+The Airmen of the 387th provide security, anti-terrorism and force protection, civil engineering, emergency management, personnel support, line-haul convoy operations, vehicle maintenance/fleet management, and base supply in support of the primary intra-theater airlift hub for all Joint and Coalition operations going into and out of Iraq and Afghanistan.